keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-public-sector/aws-public-sector.md

             <div class="col-md-6 pt-5 pt-lg-0 order-2 order-lg-1 d-flex flex-column justify-content-center aos-init aos-animate"
                  data-aos="fade-up">
                 <div>
-                    <h1>We help Public Sector Organisations Scale & Grow AWS Cloud Workloads</h1>
+                    <h2>We help Public Sector Organisations Scale & Grow AWS Cloud Workloads</h2>
-                    <h2>Our specialist Cloud knowledge can improve Public Sector engagements with the people of the UK.</h2>
+                    <h3>Our Cloud consultancy services aim to boost Cloud usage, and future-proof I.T in UK based Public Sector organisations.</h3>
-                    <p>If your public sector organisation is thinking of utilising AWS's Cloud Services, or is already using AWS and needs some Cloud advice - we're here to guide you along the way to scaling your I.T workloads for maximum cost & operational efficiency.</p>
+                    <p>If your Public Sector Organisation is thinking of utilising AWS's Cloud Services, or is already using AWS and needs some Cloud advice - we're here to consult your organisation on Cloud topics.
+We can give advice for existing Cloud setups, or guide your organisation to migrate its entire I.T workload to the Cloud for maximum cost savings & operational benefits.</p>

-                    <a href="#services" class="btn-get-started">Get Started</a>
+                    <a href="#services" class="btn-get-started">Discover AWS Cloud Services</a>
                 </div>
             </div>
             <div class="col-md-6 order-1 order-lg-2 hero-img aos-init aos-animate" data-aos="fade-left">